 All investing should be regarded as longer term.
 The value of your investments can go up and down, and you may get back less than you invest.
 Past performance is no guarantee of future results.
 If you’re not sure which investments are right for you, please seek out a financial adviser.
 Capital at risk.

 We've compiled a list of stock exchanges worldwide that you can invest in.

-Together, the five biggest stock exchanges in the world have a market capitalisation of more than $48 billion USD (around £36.3 billion GBP).
-They are home to the world’s best known companies like Apple, HSBC and Walt Disney.
+Together, the five biggest stock exchanges in the world have a market capitalisation of more than US$65 trillion (around £45 trillion).
+They are home to the world’s best-known companies such as Apple, HSBC and Walt Disney.
 Find out how you can invest in the world’s largest stock exchanges.